tanyaweaver/python-dev-accelerator/_sources/schedule/week02/thu.txt

 * Learn a very small bit about concurrent and asynchronous programming in Python
 * Discover the qualities of the queue
+* Learn about properties in Python OO programming

 Readings
 ========